On the representation of finite distributive lattices: Notation and Background

 The correspondence taking a downset of a poset $P$ to its subset of maximal elements gives one-to-one correspondence between the downsets $\cD(P)$ of $P$ and the antichains $\cA(P)$ of $P$.
 It is not hard to see that by defining the following ordering on $\cA(P)$, the correspondence can be extended to a lattice isomorphism: for antichains $I,I' \in \cA(P)$, set $I \leq I'$ if for all $a \in I$ there is some $a' \in I'$ such that $a \leq a'$.
+In \cite{Di60}, Dilworth showed the following, which is considerably harder. \begin{theorem} \cite{Di60} The poset $\rA(P) \leq \cA(P)$ of all maximum sized antichains of a poset $P$ is a distributive lattice. \end{theorem}